Up Above My Head: Later recordings

 It was recorded as a duet by Frankie Laine and Johnnie Ray on October 17, 1956.
 The song formed part of a double A-side release in the UK in October 1957.
 The single combined "Good Evening Friends" with the more fully titled "Up Above My Head, I Hear Music in the Air" (Philips PB 708), and peaked at number 25 in the UK Singles Chart.

 It was released as a duet by Long John Baldry and Rod Stewart (as Long John Baldry and the Hoochie Coochie Men) in June 1964.
 It was as the B-side to United Artists UP 1056).

 Al Hirt released a version of the song in 1964 on his album, Sugar Lips.
-The song went to #12 on the Adult Contemporary chart and #84 on the Billboard Hot 100.
+The song went to number 12 on the Adult Contemporary chart and number 84 on the Billboard Hot 100.
 Hirt released a live version on his 1965 album, Live at Carnegie Hall.
 It was produced by Chet Atkins.

 This song was also performed by Elvis Presley in the 1968 TV special, Elvis.
 It was inserted in the gospel medley with the songs: "Where Could I Go But To The Lord" and "Saved".

+Dolly Parton and Patti LaBelle both performed an upbeat gospel rendition of this song on Dolly's variety show Dolly in 1987.

 A blues version of the song was done by the American singer and musician Ruthie Foster on her 2007 album; The Phenomenal Ruthie Foster.
 Vanessa Collier also recorded the song for her 2017 album, Meeting My Shadow.
 A roots reggae version also exists recorded by the British act Matumbi on their 1978 album Seven Seals, which was produced by Dennis Bovell.

 The song was covered by Rhiannon Giddens on her solo album Tomorrow Is My Turn.